Answers

 Dialog flow

 Each dialog contains a set of chatbot elements that work together to perform the task.
 The following example shows the Opening hours dialog, which informs the end user about the opening hours of the store.
-The Opening hours dialog contains the Text and To Dialog elements.
+The Opening hours dialog contains the Text and To dialog elements.

 A dialog